bazelbuild/bazel/site/en/remote/output-directories.md

           _bin/                           <== Helper tools are linked from or copied to here.

-          bazel-out/                      <== All actual output of the build is under here: outputPath local_linux-fastbuild/        <== one subdirectory per unique target BuildConfiguration instance;
+          bazel-out/                      <== All actual output of the build is under here: outputPath _tmp/actions/                 <== Action output directory.
+This contains a file with the stdout/stderr for every action from the most recent bazel run that produced output.
+            local_linux-fastbuild/        <== one subdirectory per unique target BuildConfiguration instance;
                                               this is currently encoded
               bin/                        <== Bazel outputs binaries for target configuration here: $(BINDIR)